 Role of Vitamin D

-In cancers of the oral cavity, pharynx and esophagus, dietary factors that may be protective are fruits and vegetables, micronutrients like riboflavin, folate, vitamin C and zinc.
-Consuming drinks and beverages at high temperature may be causative.
+In cancers of the oral cavity, pharynx, and esophagus, dietary factors that may be protective are fruits and vegetables, micronutrients like riboflavin, folate, vitamin C and zinc.
+Consuming drinks and beverages at high temperatures may be causative.